 According to the history of the sringeri temple, the 32nd Acharya of the Peetham, Jagadguru Sri Vriddha Narasimha Bharati Mahaswamiji had a vision of the Ganapati when he was contemplating on resolving and issue in the mutt affairs.
 He offered prayers to the image of Lord Ganapati carved on the Torana of the door nearby.
-The problem was resolved immediately.
-Since then, the Ganapati has come to be worshiped as Torana Ganapati.
+Hence, this resolved the problem immediately.
+Since then, the Ganapati became famous as Torana Ganapati.

-It is believed that during the Muslim invasion under Malik Kafur, the original idol made of sandalwood was destroyed.
-During the Vijayanagara period, a gold statue of Sharadamba in a seated posture was installed here.
+According to sources, the Muslim invasion under Malik Kafur, destroyed the original idol made of sandalwood.
+During the Vijayanagara period, a gold statue of Sharadamba in a sitting position was there.

-In the 14th century, royal patronage was given by the Vijayanagara empire.
+In the 14th century, the Vijayanagara empire gave royal patronage.
 The King granted the Peetham the rights over the secular administration of the land.